Rajeshwari-Rudra/bigData-finalProject/README.md

 lifeAndWorkRemoveSpaceRDD = lifeAndWorkWordsRDD.filter(lambda x: x != "")
 ```
 ## Step 3:- Processing the data
-* In this process, we will pair up each word is file and count it as 1 as an intermediate Key-value pairs and then we need to transform the words using reduceByKey() to get the total count of all distinct words.
+* In this process, we will pair up each word of the file and count it to 1 as an intermediate Key-value pairs and then we need to transform the words using reduceByKey() to get the total count of all the distinct words.
 To get back to python, we use collect() and then print the obtained results.
 ```python
 lifeAndWorkPairsRDD = lifeAndWorkRemoveSpaceRDD.map(lambda eachWord: (eachWord,1))
 # transforming the words using reduceByKey() to get (word,count) results